-Due to nature of the simulator, the COM interface allows for the reading of a signal's state, but does not allow for the changing of the traffic-signal states directly.
+Due to a limitation (or perhaps a protective behavior) of the simulator, the COM interface allows for the reading of a signal's state, but does not allow for the changing of the traffic signal states directly.
 In order to control the many phases of the intersection, a simple VAP code controller monitors vehicle detectors in the network that are associated with each phase.
 The VAP controller changes the state of the associated phase whenever the detector is activated.
 In the simulator, the detectors are disabled to prevent vehicles from triggering them.
-Instead, when the LQF-MWM controller determines that a phase should be changed, a call is issued from the Matlab environment which, in turn, signals the VAP controller to change the state of the corresponding signal group.
+Instead, when the LQF-MWM controller determines that a phase should be changed, a trigger is issued from the Matlab environment which, in turn, signals the VAP controller to change the state of the corresponding signal group.

 While the ASC/3 makes control decisions every tenth of a second (the resolution of the simulator), the LQF-MWM algorithm only makes control decisions every second.
 During each control step, the algorithm loops through a list of all of the vehicles in the network and requests information, including position and speed, in order to build the vehicle queues and to determine if any vehicles have stopped.
 There does not seem to be an appreciable performance difference between the operation of the ASC/3 and the Matlab controllers with respect to the frequency of control decisions.
-In any case, the less frequent LQF-MWM method is of no advantage to the algorithm.